srad/MediaSink.Go/README.md

 | ZFS         | ⚖️ Medium    | ✅ Excellent  | 🔧🔧🔧 High      | When data integrity > raw speed         |
 | Btrfs       | ⚡ Okay      | ✅ Good       | 🔧 Medium         | Light snapshots, lower overhead than ZFS|

-If you do not require the highest amout of data integritity checking and snapshots, at the cost of your device's lifetime, then
-It is highly recommended to format your storage device with the XFS filesystem, since it is optimized large write file write heavy workloads.
+If you do not require the highest amout of data integritity checking and snapshots, at the cost of your device's lifespan, then it is highly recommended to format your storage device with the XFS filesystem, since it is optimized large write file write heavy workloads.

 You can do that from the shell: